- Written by Dr.Mehmet Demircioglu

 Use normal room light.
 Avoid flash if it creates glare.
 Take one set with the scalp dry if possible.
 Step back for context before you zoom in.
 A close-up without the full treated area can make a small zone look like the whole result.
 A full area photo lets the clinic compare density, spacing, and distribution across the plan.

-This is related to the broader question of whether you can judge a hair transplant from day one photos.
+The same caution applies when a patient asks whether they can judge a hair transplant from day one photos.
 Some placement clues are visible early, but early photographs are most useful when they are organized and comparable.
 Random close-ups create more anxiety than clarity.

 Early hair transplant review photo proof check